Denzil Douglas

+The Right Hon.
 Denzil Llewellyn Douglas (born 14 January 1953) is a Saint Kittitian and Nevisian politician and the longest-serving prime minister of Saint Kitts and Nevis, in office from 1995 to 2015.
 He was the leader of the Saint Kitts and Nevis Labour Party (SKNLP) from 1989 to 2021.
 He was the leader of the parliamentary opposition from 1989 to 1995 and from 2015 to 2022.
+A medical doctor by training, he has been the Minister of Foreign Affairs, International Trade, Industry, Commerce, and Consumer Affairs since 15 August 2022.

 Biography

 Early life and pre-political career

 Born on 14 January 1953 in the village of St. Pauls, Douglas studied medicine as a young man.
 He obtained a Bachelor of Science degree in 1977 and a Degree in Medicine in 1984 from the University of the West Indies at Cave Hill.
 In 1986 he established a private medical practice as a family physician and served as President of the St. Kitts-Nevis Medical Association in the late 1980s.

 Political life

 Douglas was elected M.P. for St. Christopher (No.6) ward (Newton Ground, St. Paul's, Dieppe Bay, Saddlers, and Harris) in the National Assembly of Saint Kitts and Nevis in 1989 and appointed leader of the opposition.
 That year he was also elected leader of the Saint Kitts and Nevis Labour Party after some internal wrangling for the leadership between himself and the then incumbent political leader Sir Lee L Moore.
 This internal feud surfaced after Sir Lee L Moore had lost his seat in constituency number 4.

 He restructured the party in preparation for its 1995 electoral victory.
 He was appointed Prime Minister of Saint Kitts and Nevis in 1995, re-appointed Prime Minister in March 2000 and again in October 2004 after the Labour Party won a third term with seven of the eight seats on St. Kitts.
 The Labour Party won its fourth consecutive term in office on 25 January 2010, winning six of the eight seats on St Kitts in the eleven-member National Assembly.

 In 2011, Douglas was responsible for the OLPC (One Laptop per Child) program, which provided 2,000 free laptops per year from Taiwan to high school students.

+After the 2015 election, Douglas became the Leader of the Opposition, continuing to play a central role in national politics.

+He remained the political leader of the St. Kitts-Nevis Labour Party (SKNLP) and was re‑elected multiple times as the parliamentary representative for Constituency #6, maintaining strong grassroots support.

+Following the 2022 general election, Douglas returned to the government and was appointed as Minister of Foreign Affairs, International Trade, Industry, Commerce, and Consumer Affairs.
+He also represents the St. Kitts and Nevis in CARICOM (The Caribbean Community forum headquartered in Georgetown, Guyana).